Design history · American mid-century editorial design

 1988

-Thompson's retrospective monograph, published by Yale University Press in 1988 (ISBN 978-0-300-05812-8) and reissued in 2017.
-The book combines essays on typography, reproductions of historical printing and memoir, drawing on more than four decades of Thompson's practice across editorial design, book design and stamp design.
-It remains in print and is used as a teaching text in graphic design programmes.
+Thompson's retrospective monograph, published by Yale University Press in 1988 and reissued in a 30th-anniversary edition in 2018.
+The book moves between essays on typography, reproductions of historical print and memoir, drawing on more than four decades of work across editorial design, book design and postage-stamp design.
+It won the George Wittenborn Memorial Award as best art book of 1988 from the Art Libraries Society of North America.
+The book remains in print and is widely used in graphic design programmes.

 Learn at TGDS